peco-tina/InfraSight-kodtest/README.md

 Building is driven by Maven.
 Use Java 11.

+First run validate to install bundled kodtest-server into local repository:

+> mvn validate

-To compile and run tests:
+Then compile and run tests:

-> mvn -s settings.xml test
+> mvn test